 Tip: If you want to increase absolute strength focus on training with lower reps and (relatively) heavier weights

 Training for power involves the ability to move a relatively heavy load rapidly.
+The main benefit of increasing power is improved athletic performance, especially in activities that require quick, explosive strength.
+This can include team sports like basketball, football, and soccer.
+Or more individual activities like CrossFit.
+Improving your power is beneficial for a wide range of sports that involve explosive movements from Olympic weightlifting to gymnastics.
+Increased power can enable one to have increased sprinting, jumping, and throwing abilities.
 This style of training is popular with athletes that want to develop explosiveness like Olympic lifters, shot-putters, and combat sports athletes.In the American College of Sports Medicine’s position stand for progression models in strength training, they recommend 3-6 sets of low to moderate (0-60% 1RM) loads for 3-6 reps to increase power.

 Tip: Use relatively low reps, and low resistance on compound movements that you can do explosively to increase power

 Muscular endurance focused strength training is done to increase one’s work output.
+The main benefit of increasing muscular endurance is its effects on someone’s total workout volume.
+Increased muscular endurance increases one’s ability to perform physical activities for longer periods of time without fatigue.
+This is important for traditional endurance sports like running and cycling, for field sports like basketball and soccer, and even for strength-based sports like bodybuilding.
 This training style is popular for high intensity activities where you need to perform multiple bouts of explosive movements like CrossFit.
 In the American College of Sports Medicine’s position stand for progression models in strength training, for muscular endurance focused training they recommend relatively light loads and 10-15 repetitions per set for novices and 15 or more repetitions per set for advanced trainees.

 Tip: Use higher reps and relatively lower loads to increase muscular endurance